-(4) During the construction period, the installation of intelligent elevator equipment may temporarily affect the travel of nearby residents.
+- (4) During the construction period, the installation of intelligent elevator equipment may temporarily affect the travel of nearby residents.
 Regarding personal privacy issues, the installation of cameras on intelligent elevators and smart waste bins may raise concerns about personal privacy.
 In public participation, residents need to be informed in advance about the project's data collection related to such information.

-(5) Smart city projects may face challenges related to residents' lack of understanding of new technologies and intelligent systems.
+In this instance, privacy measures include blurring the images of individuals captured through cameras. - (5) Smart city projects may face challenges related to residents' lack of understanding of new technologies and intelligent systems.
 Lack of sufficient information and public engagement can lead to resistance or distrust among residents, hindering the smooth implementation of the project.
 It can also lead to a digital divide, where access to and use of digital information are unequal.
-If some residents, especially the elderly and women, cannot access or understand digital technology, they may be marginalized and unable to enjoy the smart services provided by the city, exacerbating social inequality.

-(6) Problem of labor substitution due to smart city projects.
+If some residents, especially the elderly and women, cannot access or understand digital technology, they may be marginalized and unable to enjoy the smart services provided by the city, exacerbating social inequality. - (6) Problem of labor substitution due to smart city projects.
 The development of smart cities may lead to the problem of labor replacement, which means that some traditional jobs may be affected by automation, intelligence and digital technology, resulting in the loss of job opportunities for workers.
 For example, the monitoring of waste sorting by smart bins may reduce the number of waste sorting managers at refuse collection points.